uwspstar/FullStack/Linq/readme.md

 IEnumerable<int> EvenNumbers = Enumerable.Where(Numbers, n => n % 2 == 0);
 ```
 ### WHERE
+- The WHERE standard query operator belong to Restriction Operators category in LINQ.
 - 2 overloaded versions of WHERE extension method in Enumerable class
 ```
 public static IEnumerable<TSource> Where<TSource>(